 There are so many dog foods to choose from in the industry, from natural to organic, to raw dog food.
 If you’ve never heard of raw dog, don’t worry, we’ll explain how to safely feed your dog a big hunk of meat on a bone.
-The most important thing to know is if your pet has any allergies, which often takes the form of chewing on their paws or constant licking.
+The most important thing to know is if your pet has any allergies, which often take the form of chewing on their paws or constant licking.
 Many dogs are allergic to chicken, which seems strange, but it’s actually a very common allergy.
 Be sure to watch out for any obsessive licking or have a vet check out your pup.

 Most dog food has a starch base — most often corn — which is a filler that is not very nutritious.
 So, if you’re looking for extremely healthy dog food, check the ingredient panel for all-natural options, such as rice, chia seeds and ancient grains.
 Or, go with the raw option.

 Below, we break down the best dog foods for you so your dog can have the best meal, every meal.